← Back to Blog Home

 4. PR and Deploy (3 minutes): Review, merge, and ship

 Without Seer, you’d spend hours digging through traces and logs.
-And during Black Friday, every minute spent debugging is one your users spend waiting.
+And when user traffic is surging, every minute spent debugging is one your users spend waiting.

 Seer didn’t just identify the problem, it explained the pattern, showed exactly where it was happening, provided production-ready code, and opened a PR.